JaredTMurray/World_Weather_Analysis/README.md

 ### Deliverable 2: Create a Customer Travel Destinations Map
 In this deliverable I did the following
-- Add the weather data to a DataFrame
-      -  I use the city_data list to create a new pandas DataFrame by passing city_data_df = pd.DataFrame(city_data).
+- Add the weather data to a DataFrame: I use the city_data list to create a new pandas DataFrame by passing city_data_df = pd.DataFrame(city_data).
 Image 1 above illustrates the dataset

-- Add the config.py file to the .gitignore file
-      - This was done and imposted the from the config file
+- Add the config.py file to the .gitignore file: This was done and imposted the from the config file
 - Create input statements
 - Filter a DataFrame using the loc method
 - Retrieve hotel data
 - Add data to a pop-up marker
 - Create a marker layer map
+Please Click on [Vacaction_Search](#) to view the code